Our Doctrine (teachings) are completely in line with the ELS and in full agreement with the WELS.

 The Bible:

 We believe the the Bible is the only true authority for all teachings of the church.
-The reason we look only to the Bible for our doctrine is becuase the Bible is entirely God’s Word which He cause to be written though the Bible writers.
+The reason we look only to the Bible for our doctrine is because the Bible is entirely God’s Word which He caused to be written though the prophets, apostles, and evangelists.
 God uses His Word to create faith in our hearts, strengthen the faith of all believers, and above all show us that Christ alone is the way to salvation.
 We reject the modern methods of picking apart the Bible, adding and subtracting teachings, on the basis of human reason.
-We do and always will hold to only what the Bible teaches.
+We hold to what the Bible teaches as the only source and norm for faith and life.

 Baptism:

-“Or don’t you know that all of us who were baptized into Christ Jesus were baptized into his death?
-We were therefore buried with him through baptism into death in order that, just as Christ was raised from the dead through the glory of the Father, we too may live a new life. ” (Romans 6:3–4, NIV)
+“Or do you not know that as many of us as were baptized into Christ Jesus were baptized into His death?
+Therefore we were buried with Him through baptism into death, that just as Christ was raised from the dead by the glory of the Father, even so we also should walk in newness of life. ” (Romans 6:3–4, NKJV)

 Baptism is not a symbol of us becoming God’s child but is a medium through which God blesses His people.
 Baptism brings the forgiveness of sins to us just as the Romans passage describes.
 However, the Bible teaches that forgiveness of sins comes through faith alone, so God uses baptism to create the faith in us which can receive the forgiveness of sins.
 Baptism is not effective because of “Holy Water”, but is powerful because God’s Word comes to the regular water as God commanded us to do.